sass/sass/doc-src/SASS_CHANGELOG.md

 * Update documentation for `set-nth`

+### Deprecations -- Must Read!

+* Sass will now print a warning when `==` is used for numbers when one number doesn't have units, the other does, and their numeric values are equal.
+In the future, unitless numbers will never be equal to numbers with units.

 ## 3.4.6 (16 October 2014)

 * Parent selectors now work in selector pseudoclasses (for example, `:not(&)`).